braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/appsflyer/appsflyer_audiences.md

 {% endtab %}
 {% endtabs %}

-### Step 2: Get the Braze Data Import Key and REST Endpoint
+### Step 2: get the braze data import key and rest endpoint

 In the Braze platform: